ad-si/adriansieber-com/content/2023-04-17_how_to_create_a_bar_chart_from_a_csv_file_with_haskell/index.md

 {{ load_file(path="build_chart.hs") }}
 ```

-The only change I had to make to the SVG afterwards was to remove the
+The only change I had to make to the SVG afterward was to remove the
 `width` and `height` attributes from the `<svg>` tag.
 This lets it automatically scale to the size of the parent element.
 I also created a ticket for them on GitHub to support omitting the size: